vivekboyina/Faulty-Calculator/README.md

 ## ⚠️ Note

 - Most of the time results are correct
-- Sometimes (~10%), the result will be intentionally wrong 😄
+- Sometimes (~10%), the result will be intentionally correct 😄

 ---